 Are you diabetic?
-Are you taking any anticoagulant (blood thinning) medication?
+Are you taking anticoagulant (blood thinning) medication?

-Please contact the Respiratory Department as soon as possible if this has not already been discussed with you; anticoagulant medication may need to be stopped prior to the bronchoscopy.
+Please contact the respiratory department as soon as possible if this has not already been discussed with you; blood thinning drugs may need to be stopped prior to the procedure.